Spotlight on flat lay photography and how to incorporate it in your commercial portfolio

 Step 2: Prop selection

 Props can make or break any still-life shoot, and with flat lays, they are essential for telling a cohesive story.
-The theme of your shoot will guide your prop selection; you can choose something clear and simple like “morning tea” or “fall wardrobe” and then get creative when choosing and sourcing props.
+The theme of your shoot will guide your prop selection; you can choose something clear and simple like “morning tea” or “ wardrobe” and then get creative when choosing and sourcing props.

-“If shooting a food-related such as ‘early morning tea rituals,’ you’ll, of course, think about your raw ingredients and the tools used to make the tea, but you should also think more deeply about how you will tell a larger story,” the 500px team says.
+“If shooting a food-related concept such as ‘early morning tea rituals,’ you’ll, of course, think about your raw and the tools used to make the tea, but you should also think more deeply about how you will tell a larger story,” the 500px team says.
 “Maybe you take inspiration from your own morning rituals and include your reading glasses and a book or tablet.”

 “Remember that flat lays are different from standard still lifes as the angle is from the top down, so assess how your props look from a bird’s eye view,” the 500px team adds.
 Make sure they can stand up on their own as well; you can often hold objects in place with a bit of adhesive putty or clay.